Graduate students win best paper awards at IEEE COMPEL

 Joseph Park, ECE ILLINOIS

-ECE ILLINOIS graduate students Nathan Charles Brooks and Zichao Ye won best paper awards at the IEEE Workshop on Control and Modeling for Power Electronics (COMPEL).
-Held at Stanford University in 2017, IEEE COMPEL conference is a four-day program consisting of keynote speeches, workshops, and lectures with 198 students in attendance.
+ECE ILLINOIS graduate students Nathan Charles Brooks and Zichao Ye, both advised by associate professor Robert Pilawa-Podgurski, each received a best paper award at the 2017 IEEE Workshop on Control and Modeling for Power Electronics (COMPEL) hosted by Stanford University.